MicrosoftDocs/quantum-docs/articles/provider-support-quantinuum.md

 _<sup>1</sup> “Business days” means Monday to Friday but excluding national, legal, or bank holidays._

-The incident report will require the following information:
+The incident report requires the following information:

 - **Description**: A detailed description of the issue you're facing, what you're observing, and any steps you have already taken to triage/understand the issue
 - **Primary contact**: A primary contact name and phone number in case we require more information
 - **Incident severity**: the severity of the incident, according to our severity definitions

-Once a report is filed, the Quantinuum team will be notified and will respond within the required SLA window.
+Once a report is filed, the Quantinuum team is notified and responds within the required SLA window.
 You will receive an acknowledgment of the issue once it has been received and the on-call engineer has been notified.
 The on-call engineer may request more information, or may call you at the contact number listed in the report depending on the severity.

-During Reserved (dedicated) Sessions, Quantinuum will provide at least one quantum specialist available to you for customer support for the entirety of your dedicated session.
+During Reserved (dedicated) Sessions, Quantinuum provides at least one quantum specialist available to you for customer support for the entirety of your dedicated session.
 Quantinuum reserves the right to change out the specialist during your session, but will use commercially reasonable efforts to ensure the new specialist is prepared to continue providing support.

 During queued runs, if your job is running in the general queue and you encounter an issue, you may submit your issue request online at: <a href="mailto:QCsupport@quantinuum.com">QCsupport@quantinuum.com</a>.
 You can expect to receive an answer within three (3) business days.